KidBright-Plugins/MQTT/README.md

 ### Connect to a MQTT server
 ![Optional Text](../master/docs/images/connect.png)

-The block takes one argument which is a string of MQTT server
+The block takes one argument which is a string of MQTT host

 ### Subscribe to a specified topic
 ![Optional Text](../master/docs/images/sub.png)